Abhishek-Kaudare/Kubernetes-Notes/4-Observability/apiVersions.md

 ```

 ## **Upgrade the ApiGroup of YAML to new version**
-With help of the kubectl convert command, change the deprecated API version to the `apiGroup new version`.
+With help of the kubectl convert command, change the deprecated API version to the `apiGroup/newVersion`.

 Example:
 ```bash